eslachance/enmap-docs/usage/objects.md

 ## Modifying Properties

 There are a few various ways to modify properties of both Objects and Arrays.
-The very basic way to set a property on an object or array is through `.set(key, value, path)` like the following examples:
+The very basic way to set a property on an object or array is through `set(key, value, path)` like the following examples:

 ```javascript
 // Set an object property